andreireitz/ng-contenteditable/README.md

 You can access this property to determine if your directive is effectively in "editable mode".
 In this case, you can define logic for specific behaviors.

+##editabel-component##

+Directive declaration style is by class, by adding the "editable-component" class name to any elements / directives for which you want to __preserve__ scope.
+Note - preservation of scope is not entirely reliable.
+For example, where the user selects and moves a range which encompasses the target element / directive.

 ##editable-control##